rilldata/rill/docs/docs/manage/granting/aws-s3-bucket.md

 1. Open S3 bucket console: https://s3.console.aws.amazon.com/
 1. Choose the S3 bucket to be shared.
 1. Select Permissions -> Bucket Policy
-1. Add the following bucket policy for the access: (Replace rill-${ORG_NAME}-share or bucket-to-be-shared with the bucket name)
+1. Add the following bucket policy for the access: (Replace rill-ORG_NAME-share or bucket-to-be-shared with the bucket name)

 ```json
 {